-In addition, physicians are looking for stability in an environment of decreasing reimbursement for professional fees, as well as increased pressure and cost for physician practices to comply with new electronic health records standards.
-At the same time, hospitals are trying to manage rising costs and the CMS is moving to a coordinated care model via Accountable Care Organizations (ACOs) in an effort to enable healthcare providers to control costs and improve quality by working together with other providers and payers under a structure that effectively accepts and redistributes global payments.
-One indicator is the growing trend of physician employment by hospitals, which has nearly doubled since 1994 (PriceWaterhouseCoopers, December 2009).
-The Medical Group Management Association (MGMA) reported in its 2010 Physician Placement Starting Salary Survey that hospital-owned practices were the most successful in attracting physicians in 2009.
-Approximately 65% of established physicians and 49% of physicians hired out of residency or fellowship were placed in hospital-owned practices.
+Since the economic downturn, physicians have looked increasingly for stability in an environment of decreasing reimbursement for professional fees, as well as increased pressure and cost for physician practices to comply with new electronic health records standards.
+At the same time, selected hospitals are trying to manage rising costs and the CMS is moving to a coordinated care model via Accountable Care Organizations (ACOs) in an effort to enable healthcare providers to control costs and improve quality by working together with other providers and payers.